How to Spend a 5-Hour Frankfurt Layover

 It was a decent budget option because my last €10 got me liver and blood sausages, sauerkraut and a glass of Apfelwein (the tart local apple cider, also known as Ebbelwoi or Viez in other places).
 By the way, the cider is cheaper than Coca-Cola in these parts!

-After that meal, it was an easy stroll back to the Hauptwache, this time via the Alte Brücke.
-Along the way, there are several museums along the embankment that one could pop into.
-A list of the museums may be viewed here.
+After that meal, it’s an effortless stroll back to the Hauptwache, this time via the Alte Brücke.
+Along the way, there are several museums along the river bank.
+See a list of the museums here.

 There’s more around Frankfurt I’d love to see if given more time, and fairytale-like cities of Heidelburg aren’t too far away either.
 I’m glad to say that a short visit on a layover is far more fulfilling than hanging around the terminal!

 Useful tips for the Frankfurt Layover

 - A return ticket on the S-Bahn from the airport to Haupwache costs approximately €10.
 Take lines S8 or S9 on both legs.

 - There are lockers in the Hauptwache station where one can store carry-on bags.
 It’s €3 for 24 hours.